tarstutorials/vrsensorint/source/content/m3/intro_to_sensors.rst

 Applications
 ^^^^^^^^^^^^

 As mentioned previously, sEMG can be used to study a wide variety of behaviors.
-Many of these applications involve developing machine learning algorithms for automated classification based on sEMG signals, though this is not necessary.
+Many of these applications involve developing machine learning algorithms for automated classification based on sEMG signals, though this is not necessarily the only use case.
 The following examles illustrate the versatility of sEMG:

 * It can help diagnose certain muscular disorders, including muscular dystrophy and chronic pain [#]_ [#]_.
 * It can help identify nerve dysfunction and muscle fatigue [#]_ [#]_ [#]_ [#]_.